IBM-Bluemix-Docs/hypersecure-dbaas/help-issues.md

 {: shortdesc}

-HyperSecure DBaaS has been tested using:
+IBM Cloud Hyper Protect DBaaS has been tested using:

   * Firefox version 56 and higher
   * Chrome version 61 and higher